CyrillePu/DynDendroHab/README.txt

 *In the Stan_model folder you can find the files used by the rpackage rstan in order to fit the model and the data in a Bayesian way.

-In each folder you can find information about the files inside in the README file.
+In each folder you can find informations about the files inside in the README file.